Ahtna language: Geographic distribution

 The Ahtna region consists of the Copper River Basin and the Wrangell Mountains.
 The Ahtna Region is bordered by the Nutzotin river in the Northeast and the Alaska Range in the North.
 The Talkeetna Mountains are to the Chugach Mountains are to the South.
 The Upper Ahtna live on the upper portion of the Copper River, The Middle or Central Ahtna live slightly down river from there, The Lower Ahtna live near the mouth of the Copper River, which opens into the Gulf of Alaska, and the Western Ahtna live to the West of the River.

 The Ahtna people live on and near traditional villages.
 There are eight villages within the Ahtna Region: Cantwell, Chistochina, Chitina, Copper Center, Gakona, Gulkana, Mentasta and Tazlina.
 They are all recognized federally.

-Use and revitalization efforts
+Revitalization

 There are 15 elderly speakers out of a population of 500, and the language is facing extinction.

 The subsistence and fishing-rights activist Katie John (1915–2013) of Mentasta helped develop an Ahtna alphabet in the 1970s and recorded a pronunciation guide of the Mentasta dialect.

 In 2012 a facing-bilingual collection of poetry in Ahtna and English, The Indian Prophet, was published by poet John Smelcer.

 In a revitalization program, the Ya Ne Dah Ah School in Sutton, Alaska teaches the Ahtna language as a part of its curriculum.

 As of 2010, a digital archiving project of Ahtna was underway.